-- Within ten (10) calendar days, Haven Center will provide notice to the Commission of any incident described in 935 CMR 500.110(9)(a), by submitting an incident report in the form and manner determined by the Commission which details the circumstances of the event, any corrective action taken, and confirmation that the appropriate law enforcement authorities were notified within twenty-four (24) hours of discovering the breach or incident. - All documentation related to an incident that is reportable pursuant to 935 CMR 500.110(9)(a) will be maintained by Haven Center for no less than one year or the duration of an open investigation, whichever is longer, and made available to the Commission and law enforcement authorities within Haven Center's jurisdiction on request.
+Within ten (10) calendar days, Haven Center will provide written notice to the Commission of any relevant incident, by submitting an incident report, detailing the incident, the investigation, the findings, resolution (if any), confirmation that the Police Department and Commission were notified within twenty-four (24) hours of discovering the breach, and any other relevant information.
+Reports and supporting documents, including photos and surveillance video related to a reportable incident, will be maintained by Haven Center for no less than one (1) year or the duration of an open investigation, whichever is longer, and made available to the Commission and law enforcement authorities upon request.

-• Visitor Records
+Visitor Records

-A visitor sign-in and sign-out log will be maintained at the security office.
-The log will include the visitor's name, address, organization or firm, date, time in and out, and the name of the authorized agent who will be escorting the visitor.
+A visitor sign-in and sign-out record will be maintained at the security office.
+The record will include the visitor's name, address, organization or firm, date, time in and out, and the name of the authorized agent who will be escorting the visitor.

-Waste Disposal Records
+• Waste Disposal Records

-When marijuana or marijuana products are disposed of, Haven Center will create and maintain an electronic record of the date, the type and quantity disposed of or handled, the manner of disposal or other handling, the location of disposal or other handling, and the names of the two Haven Center agents present during the disposal or other handling, with their signatures.
+o When marijuana or marijuana products are disposed of, Haven Center will create and maintain a written record of the date, the type and quantity disposed of or handled, the manner of disposal or other handling, the location of disposal or other handling, and the names of the two Haven Center agents present during the disposal or handling, with their signatures.
 Haven Center will keep disposal records for at least three (3) years.
 This period will automatically be extended for the duration of any enforcement action and may be extended by an order of the Commission.

-Security Records
+• Security Records

-- A current list of authorized agents and service personnel that have access to the surveillance room will be available to the Commission upon request. - Recordings from all video cameras which shall be enabled to record twenty-four (24) hours each day shall be available for immediate viewing by the Commission on request for at least the preceding ninety (90) calendar days or the duration of a request to preserve the recordings for a specified period of time made by the Commission, whichever is longer. - Recordings shall not be destroyed or altered and shall be retained as long as necessary if Haven Center is aware of pending criminal, civil or administrative investigation or legal proceeding for which the recording may contain relevant information.
+- A current list of authorized agents and service personnel that have access to the surveillance room will be available to the Commission upon request. - Twenty-four (24) hour recordings from all video cameras that are available for immediate viewing by the Commission upon request and that are retained for at least ninety (90) calendar days.